 Below are some important SFIA dates to keep in mind.

-Deadline to register your forest management plan with the DNR to be eligible for SFIA the following calendar year.
+Deadline to register your woodland management plan with the DNR to be eligible for SFIA the following calendar year.

 Department of Revenue mails annual certification letters to all SFIA enrollees.

-Deadline to submit an updated Forest Stewardship Plan, if necessary.
-Plans must be updated every 10 years to remain eligible for SFIA payments
+Deadline to submit an updated woodland stewardship plan, if necessary.
+Plans must be updated every 10 years to remain eligible for SFIA payments.

 Deadline for SFIA claimant to submit annual certification letters to the Department of Revenue.

 Department of Revenue sends out annual incentive payments.